-It’s one of the most frequently asked questions of those searching for raw canvas: should I choose cotton or linen for my art project?
+It’s one of the most frequently asked questions of those searching for raw canvas: should I choose cotton or linen for my artwork?

 Whether you’re a professional artist or a hobbyist, there are quite a few different factors to consider.
 In this post, we’ll explore:

 - the benefits of linen and professional grade cotton,

 - and how you can choose the right fit for your artwork.